Mikejo5000/vsts-docs-pr/docs/settings/work/custom-rules.md

 ---
 title: Add a custom rule to a work item type to an inherited process
 titleSuffix: Codex Agile
-description: Add a custom rule to a work item type defined for an inheritance process and Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: 17A6AF2C-81E9-4717-971E-2621613AEB31
+description: Add a custom rule to a work item type defined for an  inherited process and Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: 17A6AF2C-81E9-4717-971E-2621613AEB31